 6 – Rally the forces around influencer relationships

 In the digital age, PR must not only manage press relations with traditional media and Web but also ensure a coordinated and consistent presence on social media, to effectively manage crises and develop lasting and profitable relationships with community influencers.
 And because the communication channels and interventions are increasing, one of the main roles of public relations will be to rally all the forces active on social media around influencer relationship.

-What are your thoughts about the new roles of public relations with influencers?
+What are your thoughts about the new roles of public relations with influencers in the face of these influencer marketing challenges?
 What is your experience?
 Share your opinions with us.